jupyter-xeus/xeus-python/docs/source/index.rst

 ..
-Copyright (c) 2017, Martin Renou, Johan Mabille, Sylvain Corlay and Wolf Vollprecht
+Copyright (c) 2017, Martin Renou, Johan Mabille, Sylvain Corlay, and Wolf Vollprecht

    Distributed under the terms of the BSD 3-Clause License.